 Amended the rule to allow an application for waiver or deferral of court fees and costs to be filed electronically.
-See related item C.4.
+See related item C.9.

-Amendment of the rule was preliminarily recommended for approval by the UTCR Committee at the fall meeting on October 15, 2021.
 This rule was amended out-of-cycle by Chief Justice Order 21-051, effective February 1, 2022.
+No public comment was received.
+No action was needed nor taken by the committee.

-This proposal, and related item C.4, were submitted by Sam Dupree, OJD Assistant General Counsel, on July 28, 2021.
+This proposal, and related item C.9, were submitted by Sam Dupree, OJD Assistant General Counsel, on July 28, 2021.
 The proposed amendment to UTCR 21.050(2) allows an application for waiver or deferral of court fees and costs to be filed electronically.
-Related item C.4 amends UTCR 21.070(3) to remove case initiating documents that are accompanied by an application for waiver or deferral of a required fee from the list of documents that must be conventionally filed.
+Related item C.9 amends UTCR 21.070(3) to remove case initiating documents that are accompanied by an application for waiver or deferral of a required fee from the list of documents that must be conventionally filed.

 Prior to amendment, UTCR chapter 21 permitted fee waiver and deferral applications to be eFiled unless accompanying a case-initiating document.
-When eFiling began, a variety of technical and other limitations prevented OJD from accepting or processing any type of eFiled fee waiver or deferral application, so the Chief Justice issued an order - CJO 14-036 - that prohibits all such filings using the eFiling system.
+When eFiling began, a variety of technical and other limitations prevented OJD from accepting or processing any type of eFiled fee waiver or deferral application, so the Chief Justice issued an order - CJO 14-036 - prohibiting all such filings using the eFiling system.